cesinco/RESTfulAPI/readme.md

 AttributeError: 'NoneType' object has no attribute 'id'
 ```

-I have been unable to determine why this code would fail in test, but not in shell.
+Previously, I had been unable to determine why this code would fail in test, but not in shell.
 For example:

 ```Pyhon
 (RESTfulAPI) E:\Django\RESTfulAPI>python manage.py shell